ridedott/eslint-config/README.md

 This project uses [Prettier](https://prettier.io) to automate formatting.
 All supported files are being reformatted in a precommit hook.
-You can also use one of the two scripts to validate and optionally fix all of the files:
+You can also use one of the two scripts to validate and optionally fix all the files:

 ```bash
 npm run format